 Day 8: Kunzum La Pass – Manali

-You can end your 8 day Spiti valley tour on a high by taking a break at Kunzum La Pass while getting back to Manali.
+You can end your 8th day Spiti valley tour on a high by taking a break at Kunzum La Pass while getting back to Manali.
 The pass is your official exit from the Lahaul Spiti valley.
 With snow-capped peaks, and hundreds of prayer flags fluttering around, Kunzum Pass is a piece of paradise!
 By visiting this place at the end, you’d ensure the best 8 days trip to Spiti Valley.

 Elevation: 4590 meters